-HPD+amplifier circuit.
+In order to understand the response time of the SiPM and amplifier system, it was necessary to first determine the duration and shape of the LED output pulse.
+It was assumed initially that the LED output intensity was proportional to the instantaneous current current passing through the diode, but that turned out to be false in the case of the blue diode.
+Pulse shapes of all three LEDs were extracted from calibration data gathered using the HPD.
+The LED output pulse shapes were then determined by deconvoluting the measured HPD output waveform with the computed impulse response function of the HPD+amplifier circuit.
 The impulse response function was derived from a two-pole model of the HPD operational amplifier circuit.
 The gain-bandwidth product was adjusted somewhat from the manufacturer's specification to improve the agreement between the model and the output waveform.
-The extracted LED pulse shapes are shown in Fig. 6.
+The extracted LED pulse shapes are shown in Fig. 3.
 The ripples in the intensity functions come about from the tendency of a deconvolution to amplify small high-frequency components in the input waveforms, and are probably not real.
 One unexpected result from this analysis is that the blue LED has a significant long-lived tail in its output that lasts for hundreds of ns.
 The yellow and red LED pulse widths are consistent with decay lifetimes comparable to that of the scintillation in BCF-20 (half-life 3 ns).